-DECNET static mapping addresses didn't show up properly with the show smds map command.
+DECnet static mapping addresses did not show up properly with the show smds map command.
 The addresses were incorrectly displayed as zero.
-CLNS didn't work properly with SMDS encapsulation.
-Appletalk didn't work correctly with SMDS encapsulation.
-[CSCdi04322] DECnet
+CLNS did not work properly with SMDS encapsulation.
+AppleTalk did not work correctly with SMDS encapsulation.
+[CSCdi04322]

-When the router converts DECnet Phase V packets into DECnet Phase IV packets, occasional packets are malformed.
-[CSCdi03717]

-When a DECnet Phase IV packet is converted to a clns packet, the size of the clns packet buffer is computed incorrectly, causing overflow when converting large packets.
-This overflow may result in occasional malformed packets, or in system reloads.
-[CSCdi03963]

-DECNET Phase V (CLNS) packets whose destination NSAPs have selector fields which do not correspond to NSP are not converted to Phase IV.
-[CSCdi04103]

-DECnet Phase IV NCP commands directed to a DECnet Phase IV router across a DECnet Phase V backbone do not pass thru the DECnet Phase V backbone correctly.
-This means that NCP commands can not be executed across a DECnet Phase V backbone.
-When fixed reachability will still be limited to routers no more than one hop away.
+- When the router converts DECnet Phase V packets into DECnet Phase IV packets, occasional packets are malformed.
+[CSCdi03717] - When a DECnet Phase IV packet is converted to a CLNS packet, the size of the CLNS packet buffer is computed incorrectly, causing overflow when converting large packets.
+This overflow may result in occasional malformed packets or in system reloads.
+[CSCdi03963] - DECnet Phase V (CLNS) packets whose destination NSAPs have selector fields that do not correspond to NSP are not converted to Phase IV.
+[CSCdi04103] - DECnet Phase IV NCP commands directed to a DECnet Phase IV router across a DECnet Phase V backbone do not pass through the DECnet Phase V backbone correctly.
+This means that NCP commands cannot be executed across a DECnet Phase V backbone.
+When fixed, reachability still will be limited to routers no more than one hop away.
 [CSCdi04719]